Shutdown law: History

 In October 2004, some civic groups called for the government to pass a shutdown law because teenagers needed their sleep.
 The advocacy groups organized a forum.
 Kim Jae Gyeong of the Grand National Party (Hannara) proposed the Juvenile Protection Act amendment in 2005.
 This amendment was an early version of the shutdown law.
-Game industry lobbyists and actions by the Ministry of Culture and Tourism killed the legislation.
-The next year, Kim Hi Jeong, of the Grand National Party (Hannara) proposed an "act on preventing and solving internet addiction, including online games".
+Game industry lobbyists and actions by the Ministry of Culture and Tourism would kill the legislation.
+The next year, another member of the GNP, Kim Hi Jeong, proposed an "act on preventing and solving internet addiction, including online games".
 This bill would require games to warn players that the games are addictive and penalize players, especially teens, who play too long.
 This bill also failed for reasons similar to the 2005 defeat.

-On 10 July 2008, Kim Jae Gyeong proposed the Juvenile Protection Act amendment which required online game providers to prohibit teens from playing their games between the hours of 00:00 and 06:00.
-The amendment set out penalties for game companies who did not comply—up to 2 years in jail and a fine of up to ₩10,000,000 ($8,560).
+On 10 July 2008, Kim Jae Gyeong proposed the Juvenile Protection Act amendment, which required online game providers to prohibit teens from playing their games between the hours of 00:00 and 06:00.
+The amendment set out penalties for game companies who did not comply.
+The penalties are a fine of up to ₩10,000,000 or US$9,624 and up to 2 years in jail.
 One year later, Cho Yeong Hi, of the United Democratic Party proposed a similar amendment on 22 April 2009.
-It included the prohibition of online game service to young people from 00:00 to 06:00, required that parents approve the play of online games for teenagers, and required game providers to warn players about internet gaming addiction.
-The possible punishment for a violation was the same as in the previous proposed amendment.
+It included the prohibition of online game service to young people from 00:00 to 06:00, the requirement of parental approval for the play of online games for teenagers, and required game providers to warn players about internet gaming addiction.
+The possible punishment for a violation was identical to the punishment mentioned in the previous proposed amendment.

 The Ministry of Culture and Tourism and the Ministry of Gender Equality and Family were to introduce separate shutdown law amendments but decided to work together to develop one amendment that would be accepted by the legislature.
 They completed their version of the shutdown law bill on 3 June 2010.
 The shutdown law bill, which was included in the Juvenile Protection Act amendment, was introduced at the South Korea National Assembly plenary session and the bill was passed on 29 April 2011.

 The shutdown law went into effect on 20 November 2011.
 It was applied to every online game in service in South Korea.
 Teenagers under seventeen years of age were not allowed to play online video games between the hours of 00:00 and 06:00.
 The law affected some online social games and every online game service that required a resident registration number.

 On 24 April 2014, the constitutional court ruled that the shutdown law was constitutional.

-As of August 2021 the law was abolished.
+As of August 2021, the law has been abolished.